“GoodAI is building towards my lifelong dream to create general artificial intelligence. I’ve been focused on this goal

-GoodAI is awarding over $650k in grants to research projects that push the boundaries of modern artificial intelligence.>
+GoodAI is continuously awarding grants to research projects that push the boundaries of artificial intelligence.>

 We run the series of Badger Seminars to bring together world-renowned experts in order to advance the field of life-long learning, meta-learning, multi-agent learning and other directions that we believe are relevant for building generally intelligent agents.>

 General AI Challenge